-If you can make it to ARI (123 Brown St Heidelberg), please come along to hear about this terrific work.
+If you can make it to ARI (123 Brown St, Heidelberg), please come along to hear about this insightful work.

 We all have much to learn from each other, and the Seminar series is an important part of the intellectual life of our Institute.

 If you can't get to ARI in person, register for live online webinar at https://attendee.gotowebinar.com/register/8975690949796689165Contact: Fern Hames | Science Manager Communication and Collaboration | Phone: 0428 106 143

 Earthwatch Australia and Parks Victoria professional learning workshop

 Serendip Sanctuary, 100 Windermere Rd, Lara VIC 3212

 12:30pm - 3:30pm

 Be fascinated by nature, take teaching outdoors and contribute to citizen science